 How Does This Type of Connection Work?

-Connecting your TV to the soundbar with Bluetooth means both devices are paired.
+Connecting your soundbar with Bluetooth to the TV means both devices are paired.
 Before this can happen, each Bluetooth device needs to be “discoverable”.
 This means that both devices can detect each other.

 You can use Bluetooth for audio and video but it can only be done with a strong connection.
 Keep the devices close together and so they can “find” and pair each other easily.